 Remove the drain stopper to prevent any obstructions.
 Pull out any visible solids (like hair or food particles).
 Tip: A bent wire coat hanger is a great tool for pulling out solids within reach.

 Fill a pot with water and heat it to a scalding temperature on a stove.
 Remember not to pour boiling hot water down the drain, as this may damage PVC pipes.

 Add a bit of grease-fighting dish soap and follow this with hot water.
 This step will dissolve greasy clogs.

 Once the water has completely drained, pour one cup of baking soda into the drain.
 You can use a measuring cup or even a funnel if you have a smaller drain opening.

 Measure half a cup of vinegar and pour it over the drain opening.
 Cover it immediately with a sink stopper to allow the pressure to build up.

 Don’t be astonished by the audible reaction that will occur.
 Vinegar is a mild acetic acid, while baking soda is an alkaline substance.
 When both are mixed, they react slightly dramatically to neutralize each other.
-The fizzing reaction that you hear is basically the process that dislodges your drain.
+The fizzing reaction you hear is the process that dislodges your drain.